1. The Teacher’s Home as Work Space

 2. Job Opportunities for Teachers Working at Home Only

 Teaching English.
-The most obvious opportunity working at home as teacher is to teach English from home if you’re a native speaker.
+The most obvious opportunity working at home as teacher is to teach English if you’re a native speaker – and if you aren’t.
 There’s a rising Asian market continuously demanding teachers being able to providing children English lessons on weekdays in Chinese core hours.
 These are around 6-9 pm (CST) and on weekends.
 If you’re willing and able to adjust your schedule around those needs you might want to research on that option.
-Most of the companies require some background with teaching English as second language, not only native fluency.
+Most of the companies require teaching experience for English as second language before native fluency.
 These positions are oftentimes employed.
-Earlier on paid poorly, salaries have now rised a bit because of the high competition amongst Asian companies to satisfy the demands of families mainly in China.
+Earlier on paid poorly, salaries have now risen a bit because of the high competition amongst Asian companies to satisfy the demands of families mainly in China.

 Teaching other languages.
 For global online language institutes you might want to check out this post on learning German.
 There is a resource for “all” languages included.
 This resource lists a range of language learning institutions that act globally and are not bound on certain schedules.
 Learning a foreign language is always demanded especially by adults who face a role shift or would like to travel internationally or for so many other reasons.
 Oftentimes, such teaching position is freelancing, and you’d set yourself up for a self-employed role.

 Specialized competencies in teachers offer them a range of options working at home.
 Do you have a unique educational background or work experience?
 With a certificate in any area of additional knowledge you’ll head for a stand-alone market position with all specialized institutions in your category, and with some plattforms or learning support centers that operate online, too.
 Therefore, just check out “jobs” with your specialization X in a general job search as for a start, or go directly into job plattforms.